MaximilianFullStack/optigon-bridge-core/README.md

 # Optigon Protocol

-This is a Ether bridge between Polygon and Optigon.

-It allows users to stake WETH/ETH depending on the network.
-Then distirbutes the protocol's fees amount the stakers according to their share of the pool.
+The contracts allow users to bridge Ether between Polygon and Optimism.
+Also users can stake WETH/ETH depending on the network.
+Then the contract distirbutes the protocol's fees  according to stakers share of the pool.
+Finaly there is a mechanism to refund users if the bridge cannot be completed.

+## Relay

+To relay information between the networks, the owner of the contracts has to run the relay scripts.
+Although this method is centralized, it is much simpilar than a "nodes" apporach which would require the contracts to varify the validity of the information they recieve.